Over ½ million teen girls and young women come into Phnom Penh to work in the garment factories

 As I was preparing this website page, I received a letter from the pastor working with these young women.
 This is what he said:

-If you would like to give to help these young workers’ lives with things like child care/schooling for their children, medical expenses, etc., please see our donate page and give to our PROJECT.
+If you would like to give to help these young workers’ lives with things like child care/schooling for their children, medical expenses, etc., please click the donate button at the top of this page and designate your gift to the PROJECT fund.
 Thank you!